 - Improper installation of vehicle parts

-Filing a Deadly Defective Vehicles Lawsuit
+Filing A Deadly Auto Defect Lawsuit

 Here are the basic steps involved in filing a defective car lawsuit:

-- Present your evidence to the court: Include witness testimony, expert testimony, and any other evidence you have
+- Present your evidence to the court: Include witness testimony, expert testimony, and any other evidence you have.

 - Let the court decide: The court will listen to both sides and issue a ruling.
-If you are successful, you may be awarded damages
+If you are successful, you may be awarded damages.

 Did you or a loved one suffer severe injuries in an accident?
 You may be wondering what your next steps should be.
-Our Illinois personal injury attorney can help you file a claim and seek damages for your injuries.
+Our Illinois personal injury attorney can help you file a product liability claim and seek damages for your injuries.

-Likely Financial Damages in Deadly Defective Vehicles Lawsuits
+Financial Damages in Deadly Defective Car Lawsuits

 - Medical expenses